rancherlabs/support-tools/collection/rancher/v2.x/logs-collector/README.md

 The scope of collection is intentionally limited to avoid sensitive data, use minimal resources and disk space, and focus on the core areas needed for troubleshooting.

-IP addresses and hostnames are collected and can assist with troubleshooting, these can be obfuscated with the `-o` flag for the log collection script.
+IP addresses and hostnames are collected and can assist with troubleshooting, however these can be obfuscated when adding the `-o` flag for the log collection script.

+Note, if additional verbosity, debug, or audit logging is enabled for the related Kubernetes and OS components, these logs can be included and may contain sensitive output.